 Fighting fraud: an inside-out approach

-posted by Liz Little on Wednesday, July 29, 2020 in SHAZAM Blog
+posted by Liz Little (Retired) on Wednesday, July 29, 2020 in SHAZAM Blog

 Fraud continues to be a major risk and a serious pain point for financial institutions.
 It’s a dark, relentless and multibillion-dollar industry in the U.S., threatening your cardholders and you.

 While the technologies to fight fraud are improving, so are the fraudsters.
 Today’s fraudsters aren’t amateur hackers.
 Fraud is being carried out by organized criminal groups, domestic and foreign.

 Fighting fraud is an ongoing battle, and it’s one we must fight on several fronts.
 SHAZAM advocates a more holistic and layered approach, starting inside and working out into the community.
 If we do this together, we’ll be miles — and dollars — ahead.

 Top 4 ways to holistically fight fraud